SanduIrina/Mortal-Kombat-XL-bot/Readme.md

 You can only play with the default champion style.

-You're not forced to implement this, you can just send it as a Postman request.
+During the final championship, you can send this request manually using tools like Postman.
 ## Stream config

 Use this to specify where the stream servers should send frames to.